Early birds who go to bed and wake up early often find it easier to excel in education and employment.

 Will You Feel Better Staying Up Later?

-Many people feel that it’s better to be an early riser than a night owl.
+Many people think it’s better to be an early riser than a night owl.
 However, there are benefits to being able to stay up late.

 Where early birds gain an advantage in educational and working situations, night owls often have the upper hand in social settings.
 Here, being able to stay up late is useful.
 Unfortunately, we don’t control whether we’re early birds or night owls.

-This means that being a night owl may damage your health and well-being in the long term.
-That’s not because there’s something inherently unhealthy about sleeping late.
+Being a night owl may damage your health and well-being in the long term.

 Facts about Waking Up Early

 When it comes to business and education, morning people are everywhere.
 Most CEOs and highly ambitious individuals are early risers, either by nature or choice.